Biden announces diverse first slate of judicial nominees - WTMJ

 Associated Press

-WASHINGTON (AP) — President Joe Biden on Tuesday announced his intent to nominate a “trailblazing slate” of judicial nominees, a field that includes Black, Muslim American and Asian American Pacific Islander candidates for federal courts and for the Superior Court of the District of Columbia.
+The D.C.
+Circuit, in particular, is a place where presidents have recently searched for Supreme Court justices.
+Three of the high court’s nine members previously served on the D.C.
+Circuit.

+Biden pledged during the campaign to nominate a Black woman to the high court if a vacancy opens during his term.

-The White House said the 11 nominees are attorneys who have excelled in the legal field in a range of positions, including as jurists, public defenders, prosecutors and public servants, as well as in the private sector and in the military.
+The White House said the 11 nominees are attorneys who have excelled in a range of legal positions, including as jurists, public defenders, prosecutors and public servants, as well as in the private sector and the military.

 “This trailblazing slate of nominees draws from the very best and brightest minds of the American legal profession,” Biden said in a statement.
 “Each is deeply qualified and prepared to deliver justice faithfully under our Constitution and impartially to the American people — and together they represent the broad diversity of background, experience, and perspective that makes our nation strong.”

-The White House said Biden’s judicial choices reflect his deeply held belief that the federal courts should reflect the “full diversity of the American people” in background and professional experience.
+The White House said Biden’s choices reflect his strong belief that the federal courts should reflect the “full diversity of the American people” in background and professional experience.

-Biden’s group includes three Black women tapped for Circuit Court vacancies, as well as candidates who, if confirmed, would be the first Muslim American federal judge in U.S. history, the first AAPI woman to ever serve on the U.S. District Court for the District of Columbia and the first woman of color to ever serve as a federal judge for the District of Maryland.
+Biden’s group also includes candidates who, if confirmed by the U.S. Senate, would be the first Muslim American federal judge in U.S. history, the first AAPI woman to ever serve on the U.S. District Court for the District of Columbia and the first woman of color to ever serve as a federal judge for the District of Maryland.

+Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Educational Fund, said the organization was “gratified” that Biden was taking steps to diversify the federal bench.

+“Such diversity will greatly enhance the judiciary and judicial decision-making,” Ifill said in a statement.

 The nominees are:

-—Judge Ketanji Brown Jackson, for the U.S. Court of Appeals for the District of Columbia Circuit.
-Jackson, who is Black, would fill the vacancy created when Merrick Garland became U.S. attorney general.
+— Judge Ketanji Brown Jackson, for the U.S. Court of Appeals for the District of Columbia Circuit.
+Jackson, who is Black, would fill the vacancy created by Garlend’s move to lead the Justice Department.
 She has served on the U.S. District Court for the District of Columbia since 2013.
 President Barack Obama had considered Jackson for the U.S. Supreme Court in 2016.
 Biden has promised to nominate a Black woman for the high court if he has the opportunity to do so.

 — Tiffany Cunningham, for the U.S. Court of Appeals for the Federal Circuit.
 Cunningham, who is Black, has been a partner at Perkins Coie LLP in Chicago since 2014.
 She serves as trial and appellate counsel for large multinational companies, as well as small enterprises, and individuals in complex patent and trade secret disputes.